thaisantero/thaisantero.github.io/_posts/2022-08-09-each-vs-map-in-ruby.markdown

 #=> [nil, "a", "n", nil, nil, "n", "a"]
 {% endhighlight %}

-**OBS: To use 'each' or 'map' to access each letter of string it's necessary to put '.chars' first!**
+**Obs.: To use 'each' or 'map' to access each letter of string it's necessary to put '.chars' first!**

 [Array documentation](https://ruby-doc.org/core-2.7.0/Array.html)